Small boat at Little Ambergris Cay in the Turks and Caicos

 The West Caicos Marine National Park in the Turks and Caicos

-Another spectacular location in the Turks and Caicos is the West Caicos Marine National Park.
+Remote yet close enough to visit by boat from Providenciales, the West Caicos Marine National Park is a spectacular location and natural feature of the Turks and Caicos Islands.
 This area typically offers sheltered and calm water, with some of the most unbelievable shades of blue.
 Low limestone cliffs line the coast here, and there are snorkeling spots, caves, and great cliff jumping spots.

-The interesting Yankee Town historical site is also in the area.
-See an old steam traction engine, a primitive kerosene engine, machinery, and some ruined buildings.
+The interesting Yankee Town historical site is also located inland.
+You can see an old steam traction engine, a primitive kerosene engine, a defunct railway, and some ruined buildings.

-West Caicos is just one of the locations that may be a stop on charters that tours southwestern Providenciales.
+West Caicos is just one of the locations that may be a stop on charters that tour southwestern Providenciales.
 Other great places to visit include West Harbour Bluff, Turtle Rock, and Bay Cay.

 Barrier reef in the Turks and Caicos